Boavizta/boagent/README.md

 2. write it in the .env file in the same folder as `api.py`
 3. rely on default values from `config.py`

+You can check the configuration applied by querying the `/info` route.

 ## Deeper explanations

 ### Environmental metrics